juanes-grimaldos/health-project-mlops/README.md

 ![see image_readme/image.png if you don't see the image](image_readme/image.png)

+The next steps depends on what method you would use to download the data.
+I list here two main methods, the first is collecting a Cookie from a download from physionet website for only the data used.
+The second, is simply update the credentials in the docker compose file on root.
+The following steps are the steps needed to run the pipelines and download the data successfully:

 ## Get Cookie Env Variable
 1. in order to download the data and get the Cookie, press F12 (or inspect element with right-click) go to "network" panel and click on download "referrals.csv"
 2. one csv file is downloaded, right-click on GET method that you should see on the network panel if you follow step 10.
 Then click on "copy cURL"